 Also note that the transport provider may refuse to issue replacement tickets for lost or stolen tickets and new tickets may have to be purchased by you.
 The cost of the new ticket may be greater than the cost of the original ticket.

-In addition to any charges applied by the transport providers, we may also apply a maximum charge of £25 for each person on the booking and for each item you want to change to cover our costs of administering the change.
-Any booking discount you may have received at the time the original booking was made, may be altered or reduced whenever changes are made.
+In addition to any charges applied by our suppliers, we may also apply a maximum charge of £25 for each person on the booking and for each item you want to change to cover our costs of administering the change.
+Any booking discount you may have received at the time the original booking was made may be altered or reduced whenever changes are made.

 B4.
 Cancellation By You

-The lead name on the booking must give us notice to cancel.
-We will apply charges from the date we receive the instruction from you.
+The Lead Name on the booking must give us notice to cancel.
+We will apply charges from the date we receive the

 Cancellation of a Package

-In order to cover our expected losses from the cancellation of any other booking there is a set scale of charges which must be paid by you if you or anyone traveling with you cancels.
-Note: These cancellation charges apply to all bookings, except in circumstances where a booking includes items or services where our suppliers own cancellation charges exceed those shown below.
+In order to cover our expected losses from the cancellation of a booking there is a set scale of charges which must be paid by you if you or anyone traveling with you cancels.
+Note: These cancellation charges apply to all bookings, except in circumstances where a booking includes items or services where our suppliers’ own cancellation charges exceed those shown below.
 In these circumstances any additional cancellation charges will be advised at the time of booking.
-Please ensure you are certain of the fees applicable to your booking by asking us before proceeding to book your arrangements
+Please ensure you are certain of the fees applicable to your booking by asking us before proceeding to book your arrangements.

 |Time we receive your notice to cancel before departure||Cancellation charge|